ctron/milo-ece2017/HOWTO.md

 ## Preparing

-The easiest way is to check out the examples from Git and import them into the Eclipse IDE (Oxygen.1).
+The easiest way is to check out the examples from Git and import them into the Eclipse IDE (2018-09).
 This way you can inspect the source code and run the examples from inside the IDE.

-If course is it also possible to run the examples from the command line.
+Of course is it also possible to run the examples from the command line.
 For this you will need:

 * Apach Maven 3.5+
-* Java JDK 1.8
+* Java JDK 11

 Compile the source code by executing: